stnoh/RGBD-PCSDK/README.md

 - Copy the "hskl.dll" from "{hskl}/bin/Win32" to "bin\_x86" and "{hskl}/bin/x64" to "bin\_x64", respectively.

 ### FreeGLUT
-- You can download the prebuilt version from: http://www.transmissionzero.co.uk/software/freeglut-devel
+- You can download the prebuilt version from [Transmission Zero's page](http://www.transmissionzero.co.uk/software/freeglut-devel).
 - Extract it into "dependency" folder.
 You don't need to change anything.
 - Copy the "{FreeGLUT}/freeglut.dll" to "bin\_x86" and "{FreeGLUT}/x64/freeglut.dll" to "bin\_x64", respectively.